Ben8t/TheNewPrinter/README.md

 ---

-**New Printer** - Because sometimes the best way to read online is offline. 📰✨
+**The New Printer** - Because sometimes the best way to read online is offline. 📰✨